keith-manville/codex-security-enterprise-pilot/pilot/pilot-plan.md

 - vulnerability-management processes
 - existing security governance

+### 7. Review Load

+Measure:

+- analyst minutes required to review Codex Security output per repository
+- analyst minutes required per actionable finding
+- number of findings requiring deeper manual investigation

+### 8. Scale and Usage

+Measure:

+- scan duration by repository size and complexity
+- reviewer workload
+- concurrency or throughput constraints
+- usage and cost characteristics where available

+The objective is to determine whether the workflow can scale without exceeding available AppSec review capacity.

 ## Safety and Human Oversight

 The pilot treats Codex Security as a security-engineering assistant, not an autonomous decision-maker.